 All exterior doors to the Center are locked, except for the front outer doors during operating hours.
-These will automatically unlock and lock at opening and closing.
-Only parents and staff will have access to enter the second set of doors.
-All visitors, including people who are authorized to pick children up, must be given access by a member of the Center staff.
-Please do not allow anyone unfamiliar to you to follow you through the door.
-If you see someone waiting to enter or have a safety concern, please notify a member of the leadership team.
-While Center staff will always try to have someone at the front desk, it is often necessary for them to leave the area to take care of other situations in the building.
-Parents who do not bring their key fob and visitors will need to wait in the vestibule until a staff member arrives to open the doors.
+These doors automatically unlock and lock at opening and closing.
+Only parents and staff have access to enter the second set of doors.
+All visitors, including people who are authorized to pick up children, must be given access by a staff member.
+Please do not allow anyone unfamiliar to follow you through the door.
+If you see someone waiting to enter or you have a safety concern, please notify a member of the leadership team.
+While Center leadership always tries to have someone at the front desk, they often need to leave the area to take care of other situations in the building.
+Parents without their key fob and visitors will need to wait in the vestibule until a staff member is available to open the doors.

 All families, staff, and visitors must enter and exit through the front doors.
 The back-service entrance is intended for deliveries and should not be used as an entrance or exit.
-The gates to the playground are alarmed and are to be used in emergencies only.
+The gates to the playground are alarmed and are to be used only in emergencies.